elastic/kibana/rfcs/text/0017_url_service.md

    every possible URL that might be generated should be supported forever.
 A migration could be written inside the app itself, on page load, but this is a risky path for URLs with many possibilities.
-   1. __Will do:__ Short URLs will be created using URL generators.
-We will use migrations provided by the URL generators to migrate the stored parameters in the short URL saved object.
+   1. __Will do:__ Short URLs will be created using locators.
+We will use migrations provided by the locators to migrate the stored parameters in the short URL saved object.
 1. There is not much documentation for developers.
    1. __Will do:__ The new service will have a much nicer API and docs.